-The DLD is a counting system that works in a laterally resolving sense by detecting four pulses from the four ends of the delayline meanders in 4-fold coincidence.
+The DLD is a counting system that works in a laterally resolving sense by detecting four pulses from the four ends of the delayline meanders in a fourfold coincidence.
 It only works correctly within a certain range of the supply voltage.
 The MCP voltage has to exceed an operation threshold for the detector otherwise the pulse detection is not possible.
 This is due to the induced pulses on the delayline which have to reach a certain amplitude to be detected by the electronics, independent on the intensity of the electron source (e.g. mercury lamp).

 On the other hand, if the MCP voltage and/or the intensity of the electron source are too high, the detector overloads and again pulse detection is not possible.
 Saturation effects of the MCPs limit the amount of electrons provided by single pulses.
 An intensity increase of the electron source leads to an increased number of hits on the MCP.
-The current per bunch and therefore the amplitude of the pulses decreases.

-There are two kinds of overloads: local and global ones.
-A local overload (locally high intensity on the MCP) leads to no count rate within this local area and to an absolute "black spot" in the images.
-An intensity too high and homogeneously distributed over the whole MCP first leads to diffuse images and with further increasing intensity to randomly distributed artificial structures up to no count rate at all (global overload).
-The explanation for the effects for a local overload is a pulse amplitude that is too low to be detected by the electronics.
-The explanation for the global overload effects is mainly the loss of the 4-fold coincidence condition of an incoming event and a fitting 4-fold coincidence of random pulses, respectively.
-High intensity on the MCPs always leads to a significant pressure increase.
+The current per bunch and therefore the amplitude for the single pulses decreases.
+There are two kinds of overloads: local and global.
+A local overload (locally high intensity on the MCP) leads to reduced count rate within this local area and to "darkened" areas in the images.
+An intensity too high and homogeneously distributed over the whole MCP first leads to diffuse images and then (with further increasing intensity) to randomly distributed artificial structures up to nearly no count rate at all (global overload).

+Figure 7 shows examples of a partial and a global overload.
+Pulse amplitudes that are too low to be detected by the electronics are the explanation for the effects for a local overload.
+The explanation for those overload effects is mainly the loss of the fourfold coincidence condition of an incoming event and a fitting fourfold coincidence of random pulses, respectively.
+High intensities on the MCPs always lead to a significant pressure increase.
 Therefore an observed pressure increase can always be taken as an indicator for an overload of the detector, when problems with the functionality of the DLD occur.

-Figure 8: Example of a) a partial overload and b) a heavy (global) overload.
+Figure 7: Example of a) a partial overload and b) a heavy (global) overload.

-It is easy to mistake an overload for no signal at all.
+It is easy to mistake a massive global overload for no signal at all.
 To distinguish between these two, check the pressure.
 A pressure increase indicates an overload.

 The DLD has been calibrated for an optimized MCP voltage and it is strongly advised to use this optimized voltage value for operation.
 It is given in the specification sheet.
-A change of the MCP voltage can lead to artifacts within the images (see Figure 9).
+A change of the MCP voltage can lead to artifacts within the images (see Figure 8).
 The MCP voltage should only be increased to compensate a decrease in amplification of the MCP stack do to degradation.
 MCPs degradation is recognizable by a slow permanent decrease of the count rate and happens either due to overloads or due to the normal behavior in the burn-in phase.
-In such a case a new detector operation voltage should be determined by making a detector voltage scan.
-In the worst case, the MCPs must be replaced.
+In such a case a new detector working voltage should be determined by making a detector voltage scan or in the worst case: the MCPs must be replaced.
 For further detailed information on MCP degradation and detector working voltages see Chapter 8.

-Figure 9: Example of a) an overvoltage on the MCPs and b) an undervoltage at high count rates.
+Figure 8: Example of a) an overvoltage on the MCPs and b) an undervoltage at high count rates.